 In the fall, football games typically occur on Saturday morning/afternoons.
-The season is roughly 13 weeks long, please expect to cheer for a minimum of 2 games per week, half of which will likely be away games.
 Final game day schedule will be provided upon receipt from the NWGYFL.
 All cheerleaders are expected to participate in all scheduled games.
 Cheerleaders are to remain in the cheering area during the game.
 DO NOT socialize with players, crowd members, or parents during the game.
 During a game, cheerleaders will ONLY be allowed to leave the cheering area for halftime.